NuvOps/cfn-nested-pipeline/README.md

 ### Create base VPC Stack
 In the [cfn-nested](cfn-nested/) directory there are multiple YAML (*CloudFormation Templates*) & JSON (*CloudFormation Configuration*) files.

-**[vpc-stack.yml](cfn-nested-repo/vpc-stack.yml):** is the CloudFormation template to create the base VPC, Subnets, NAT Gateways, etc which will be used.
+**[vpc-stack.yml](cfn-nested/vpc-stack.yml):** is the CloudFormation template to create the base VPC, Subnets, NAT Gateways, etc which will be used.
-**[vpc-params.json](cfn-nested-repo/vpc-params.json):** is the parameters file which contains the parameter values for the CFN template.
+**[vpc-params.json](cfn-nested/vpc-params.json):** is the parameters file which contains the parameter values for the CFN template.
 Update the *ProdApprovalEmail & UATApprovalEmail* values to provide the appropriate email address.

-Go to `cfn-nested-repo` directory and execute the following AWS CLI command to create CloudFormation stack.
+Go to `cfn-nested` directory and execute the following AWS CLI command to create CloudFormation stack.

 ```bash
 cd cfn-nested